PoTo: A Hybrid Andersen's Points-to Analysis for Python: Conclusions

 \section{Conclusions}

 This paper presents PoTo, the first Andersen-style points-to analysis for Python.
 PoTo works on real-world Python programs, which use dynamic features as well as external packages for which source code is often missing (and which often involve non-Python code).
 To handle external packages, PoTo introduces a novel hybridization of Andersen's static analysis with dynamic concrete evaluation.
-Points-to analysis can (among other clients) be applied to type inference, which is becoming more and more popular for Python thanks to rising adoption of its gradual type system.
-Therefore, this paper presents PoTo+, a type inference built upon PoTo.
+In terms of clients, this paper presents PoTo+, a type inference built upon PoTo.
 While several recent papers explore deep learning for Python type inference, our results indicate that (at least as of now) static analysis solves this problem with superior coverage and correctness.
+This paper also presents PoToCG, a call-graph analysis built upon PoTo that performs better than the state-of-the-art for Python.